cfpb/design-manual/page-components/featured-content-module.md

 FCMs appear below the title and introductory paragraph on a page, and retain that position on all screen sizes.

-FCMs contain a headline, body copy text, and a graphical element related to the piece of content being featured.
+FCMs contain a headline, body copy text, a call to action (either a text link or a play button), and a graphical element related to the piece of content being featured.
 They are a “mini story” and never simply a dominant visual.

 FCMs can appear on any page type, though they are best suited for pages third level and below in the site map.
 They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar.